Safe Return to Play

 The City’s inclusive support program and adapted programs are offered with limited options and enhanced health and safety measures in place.
-These programs will be cancelled while the municipality is in the Orange or Red category.

-Families are always welcome to provide their own support staff who can provide hands-on or close assistance within 2m or 6ft) of the participant.
+Families are always welcome to provide their own support staff who can provide hands-on or close assistance within 6ft) of the participant.
 If you need assistance accessing a program or would like to discuss program/facilities please contact the inclusion team at [email protected]

 Why are certain registered programs not being offered?

-As part of this phased approach, there may be a number of reasons a program is not offered, including:
+There may be a number of reasons a program is not offered, including:

 - Restrictions or requirements that prevent the program activities